 - 1. Emergency Services necessary to screen and stabilize a Member if a prudent layperson acting reasonably would have believed that an Emergency Medical Condition existed; - 2.
-Ambulance services to an emergency room and treatment provided as part of the ambulance service; - 3.
-Emergency room services and supplies and treatment, including professional charges, Facility charges, outpatient charges for patient observation and medical screening exams required for the stabilization of a Covered Person experiencing an Emergency Medical Condition and treatment of an injury or illness, even if confinement is not required; and - 4.
+Ambulance services to an emergency room and treatment provided as part of the ambulance service;

+- 3. Emergency room services and supplies and treatment, including professional charges, Facility charges, outpatient charges for patient observation and medical screening exams required for the stabilization of a Covered Person experiencing an Emergency Medical Condition and treatment of an injury or illness, even if confinement is not required; - 4.
+Further medical examination and treatment, to the extent they are within the capabilities of the staff and facilities available at the Hospital, and necessary in order to Medically Stabilize the patient; and - 5.
 Prescription medications associated with an emergency, including those purchased in a foreign country.

-Prior Authorization of emergency medical services will not be required prior to the point of stabilization of the Member.
+Prior Authorization of emergency medical services will not be required prior to the point that the Member is Medically Stabilized. .
+Notification of an Inpatient admission must be submitted to us within one business day following admission or as soon as reasonably possible.

-Emergency Services received from Non-Network Providers are covered as follows:
+Emergency Services received from Non-Network Providers are covered as follows under the Balance Billing Protection Act or the Federal No Surprises Act for services outside of Washington State:

 - Emergency Services from a Non-Network Provider or Facility in Washington: We will determine a commercially reasonable Allowed Amount based on payments for the same or similar services provided in a similar geographic area.
 The Member's Cost Sharing responsibility will be determined using our median in-network contracted rate for the same or similar service in the same or similar geographical area.
-Non-Network Providers in Washington State cannot Balance Bill you for Emergency Services. - Emergency Services from a Non-Network Hospital in Idaho or Oregon: We will initiate negotiations with the Hospital to settle the Claim.
-Regardless of the amount negotiated, Ambetter will protect the Member from being Balance Billed for Emergency Services by the Hospital and the Member's maximum Cost Sharing amount will be determined using our median in-network contracted rate for the same or similar service in the same or similar geographical area. - Emergency Services from a Non-Network Provider or Facility outside of Washington, Idaho or Oregon: We pay: - the amount negotiated, if any, that has been mutually agreed upon by us and the Provider as payment in full.
-When the Allowed Amount is negotiated, the Provider may not Balance Bill you for the difference between the Provider's charges and the amount negotiated; Or - o the greatest of the following: - 1. the amount that would be paid under Medicare; - 2. the amount calculated using the same method we generally use to determine payments for out-of-network services; or - 3. the contracted amount paid to Network Providers for the Covered Service-if there is more than one contracted amount with Network Providers for the Covered Service, the amount is the median of these amounts.
+Non-Network Providers in Washington State cannot Balance Bill you for Emergency Services. - Emergency Services from a Non-Network Provider or Facility outside of Washington: We pay based on the Federal Requirements under the No Surprises Act.
+Non-Network Providers or Facilities may not Balance Bill you for Emergency Services, and the Member's Cost Sharing responsibility will be in the Network Cost Sharing amount required by the No Surprises Act.